Mexbow/Guarded-Exam/src/CS Sentences Similarity READ ME.md

 The dataset was cleaned, filtered, and converted into sentence pairs suitable for regression training and evaluation.

+The number of extracted trining exmaples for fine-tune after extraction is (Total pairs processed: 13236).

+The evaluation examples are from the test split and total examples are 619.

 ---

 ## 🔗 Download Fine-Tuned Model & Notebook